Psion netBook: Description

 Similar in design to the later, consumer-oriented Psion Series 7, the netBook has a clamshell design, a Video Graphics Array (VGA) resolution touch-sensitive colour screen, 32 MB random-access memory (RAM), 190 MHz StrongARM SA-1100 processor and a QWERTY computer keyboard.
 The RAM is upgradeable by adding an extra 32 MB chip.
 The netBook is powered by a removable rechargeable lithium-ion battery, giving a battery life of 8 to 10 hours.

-The netBook runs the EPOC ER5 operating system, the predecessor of Symbian OS.
-Unlike the Psion Series 7, the netBook operating system runs from RAM.
-A Java virtual machine runtime system (environment), conforming to Java version 1.1.8, is available.

 In October 2003, Psion Teklogix announced the NetBook Pro, replacing the original netBook.
 This was similar to the earlier model, but upgraded with a 16-bit colour Super VGA (SVGA, 800 × 600 pixel) display, 128 MB of RAM, and a 400 MHz Intel XScale PXA255 processor running Windows CE .NET Framework 4.2 instead of EPOC.
 It is also possible to run Linux on this model.

 An open-source project OpenPsion, formerly PsiLinux, ported Linux to the Psion netBook and other Psion PDAs.